sourcegraph/sourcegraph-public-snapshot/doc/code_insights/language_insight_quickstart.md

 ### 3. Once on the "Set up new language usage insight" form fields page, enter the repository you want to analyze.

-Enter repositories in the colloquial repository URL format, like `github.com/Sourcegraph/Sourcegraph`.
+Enter repositories in the repository URL format, like `github.com/Sourcegraph/Sourcegraph`.

 The form field will validate that you've entered the repository correctly.

 In the current prototype version, you can only set up a language insight for one repository at a time.
-(Is analyzing multiple repositories at once especially important to you?
+(Want us to prioritize the ability to analyze multiple repositories in one pie chart?
 [Please do let us know](mailto:feedback@sourcegraph.com).)

 ### 4. Title your insight